eurc17/zenoh_performance_tests/README.md

 For people who are running experiment testings with this program.
 You may store the psrecord generated files under the `experiment-results` folder which is ignored in `.gitignore` file.

+## Issues

+If you encountered the situation that the program didn't terminate, please interrupt it and reduce the number of messages sent or the number of peers created.

 ## Todo Lists
 - [x] Basic put/sub worker implementation
 - [x] Basic testing function with simple output msgs.